ViableTech-code/Finance-Vault/README.md

-Absolutely!
-Here's a more **professional**, **developer-friendly**, and **natural** version of your guide — written as if crafted by a seasoned dev for onboarding teammates, without sounding like it was AI-generated:

----

 # 🛠 Viable Frontend Codebase – Setup Guide

 Welcome to the **Viable Frontend** codebase!
 This guide will help you get up and running in just a few minutes.